chiras/almalexia/docs/officers.md

 The general procedure is
 1. **Event creation** with parameter combination
 2. **Signups by users**
-3. Always perform an **event closing** (this will set the event to inactive and will not be further screened for reactions)
+3. Always perform an **event closing** (this will set the event to inactive and it will not be further screened for reactions)

 **IF SOMETHING WENT WRONG IN EVENT CREATION OR YOU WANT TO DELETE AN EVENT, PLEASE DO NOT SIMPLY REMOVE THE MESSAGE**